Stonelinks/resume/contents/index.md

           start: 2011
           title: Robotics Intern
           description: |
-            Solely designed and authored Anystats, a tool to statistically track, analyze and prioritize events from thousands of logs from a fleet of telepresence robots.
-Saved time by cross referencing event data with customer information and known bugs to dispatch engineering and support teams effectively.
-Also implemented UI features for touchscreen on forehead of robot, namely a dashboard to display internal robot device status and connectivity, as well as a call screen to allow users to answer or deny calls made to their telepresence robot.
+            Authored tools to statistically track, analyze and prioritize events from thousands of logs from a fleet of >130 telepresence robots.
+Cross referenced event data with customer information and known bugs to preemptively dispatch engineering and support teams.

+            Implemented forehead touchscreen UI to display internal robot device status / connectivity, as well as a call screen to allow users to answer or deny calls made to their robot.
     -
+      name: Education
+      list:
+        -
+          name: Rensselaer Polytechnic Institute
+          where: Troy, NY
+          start: 2008
+          end: 2012
+          description: |
+            B.S., Computer and Systems Engineering
+        -
+          name: Gilford High School
+          where: Gilford, NH
+          start: 2004
+          end: 2008
+          description: Math team, St. Paul's Advanced Study Program (Artificial Intelligence) -
       name: Projects and Open Source
       list: